Contact Us

 • Waitlist registrations will be processed in the order received on the Active Registration site, space permitting.
 Updates will be communicated via email.

-• Athletes who are interested in rowing multiple weeks this summer should do at least 1 Level I session if they are brand new to the sport - and Level II for any additional sessions.
+• Athletes who are interested in rowing multiple weeks this summer should do at least one Level I session if they are brand new to the sport - and Level II for any additional sessions.
 Athletes can sign up for as many weeks as they’d like.

 Sign up for email updates on future programs: